New Berlin, Wisconsin: History

 Interstate 43 was expanded at the Moorland Road exit to accommodate a growing number of commuters.
 The new interchange has a two-lane roundabout that has been the center of a great deal of controversy because of the high number of accidents and traffic backups on 43.
+In 2023, an oil spill occurred at an auto repair shop and entered the city's stormwater system, a retention pond, and a creek.
+The city spent tens of thousands of dollars on cleanup efforts.

 Geography

 New Berlin is located at 42°58′45″N 88°6′33″W (42.979063, −88.109188).
 It straddles the Sub-Continental Divide, which runs north–south through the eastern part of the city.
 Nearly 27 sqmi in the western part of the city, or about 73% of the city's total land area, is west of the Sub-Continental Divide in the Fox River watershed, which is part of the Mississippi River watershed.
 The remaining area is within the Great Lakes/St. Lawrence River drainage basin.

 According to the United States Census Bureau, the city has a total area of 36.87 sqmi, of which 36.44 sqmi is land and 0.43 sqmi is water.
 Michael Joseph Gross of GQ said that "On the map, New Berlin forms a neat six-by-six-mile square in the southeast corner of Waukesha County".
 Calhoun and Prospect are populated places within the city of New Berlin.